EmotiBit/EmotiBit_Docs/Getting_Started.md

       - <img src="./assets/SerialMonitorWifiCreds_WiFiDelete.png" width="600">

   - **Reset**
-    - Once you have completed the edits to the credentials, type `@RS,~` in the Serial Monitor input.
+    - Once you have completed the edits to the credentials, type `@RS~` in the Serial Monitor input.
 Hit `Send`.
     - The EmotiBit will restart and you will see Setup messages being printed on the Serial Monitor again.
       - <img src="./assets/SerialMonitorWifiCreds_Restart.png" width="600">
   </details>